aosbornee/DevOps-Work/interview-prep/DevOps-Interview-Questions.md

 - RISK MITIGATION!!! ---> This is a big one for companies as they do not like risk.
-Continuous monitoring of servers means that any problems can be quickly rectified thanks to tools such as AWS cloud watch, route 53 and nagios that are implemented in DevOps culture
+Continuous monitoring of servers means that any problems can be quickly rectified thanks to tools such as AWS cloud watch, route 53 and Nagios that are implemented in DevOps culture

 - In addition, using microservices architecture as opposed to Monolithic means that problems can be sort out and fixed much faster and scaling the software to meet traffic demand is much easier

+## How does Agile differ from DevOps

+- Agile is a methodology that brings about constant iterations of a product with complete transparency
+- The customer is part of the dev team, being able to give feedback after every iteration, as opposed to only at the beginning and the end in the traditional SDLC
+- DevOps however is a combination of cultural philosophies, practices and tools to increase an organisations ability to deliver a product quickly and efficiently,
+- As opposed to Agile, in DevOps not only are we concerned about the production but also the operations side of the product and monitoring it to make sure it is stable
+- DevOps brings into practice ideologies such as cloud computing and configuration management tools which can help improve how our application runs during development time as well as improving the user's experience
+- Agile is all about making changes to the product where necessary however DevOps is involved in end to end management of the product

 ## What does it take to make a good DevOps Engineer